 Any anxiety disorder may bring on sleep problems, such as insomnia..
 It is the anxiety, the energy of fear or nervousness, that keeps the mind and body going.
 The fight/flight/or freeze response is activated, and the body is alert and ready to go, ready to act, as there is some threat somewhere, whether real or imagined, the body does not know, it just reacts to the threat the mind sees.
 Other mental illnesses can have anxiety associated with them, some types of depression have anxiety as a feature, or the fear and poor understanding of reality can come with thought disorders.
 No matter the cause, the anxiety is a real feature, and disrupts the life of the person who experiences it.

-Sleep disorders are unfortunately too common with some estimating that 40 million people in the country suffer from them, with anxiety playing a significant role for many of them.
+Sleep Anxiety Disorders are unfortunately too common with some estimating that 40 million people in the country suffer from them, with anxiety playing a significant role for many of them.
 This does not have to be, and should be addressed immediately with your healthcare professional.
 With a combination of education, medication, and talk therapy to help calm the mind and re-evaluate stressful situations, a person can begin to find relief and get a stress free night’s sleep again.